-Currently the server is running GNOME for its default desktop environment, but XFCE and fluxbox are also installed.
+Currently the server is running XFCE for its default desktop environment, but GNOME, i3, and fluxbox are also installed.

 The server is for computation purposes only, not for routine tasks you could do equally well on your laptop (for example, document processing or web browsing).

 Currently, the hard disk storage limit is set to 5GB for each PhD student, 2GB for each MA student.

-If you need more memory or storage space for a designated period of time, contact Masaru Kiyotaki.
+If you need more memory or storage space for a designated period of time, contact Masaru Kiyota.